-Phase Key Activity Description Background Data Provide School Board Background Data The Ministry collects and maintains significant quantities of school board data.
+Key Activity Description Provide School Board Background Data The Ministry collects and maintains significant quantities of school board data.
 The Operational Review team has developed a standardized data request for all school boards to provide background data prior to the review.
 Analyze School Board Background Data Before the start of the fieldwork, the Operational Review team reviews school board background data to understand the financial and operating characteristics.
-This review identifies specific issues and focus areas. lwork Plan Fieldwork and Communicate to School Board The Ministry and the Operational Review team develop a review schedule that is communicated to school boards before the start of the next review cycle.
-Pre-Fieldwork Commit to Fieldwork Plan Boards are required to commit to the Operational Review schedule.
-The Ministry and the review team will attempt to accommodate scheduling conflicts. ď Issue Documentation Request to School Board Before the start of fieldwork, a request for supporting documentation is generated to gather operating and other information for each focus area.
+This review identifies specific issues and focus areas.
+Plan Fieldwork and Communicate to School Board The Ministry and the Operational Review team develop a review schedule that is communicated to school boards before the start of the next review cycle.
+Commit to Fieldwork Plan Boards are required to commit to the Operational Review schedule.
+The Ministry and the review team will attempt to accommodate scheduling conflicts.
+Issue Documentation Request to School Board Before the start of fieldwork, a request for supporting documentation is generated to gather operating and other information for each focus area.
 The review team uses this information to enhance its understanding of the school board before the start of fieldwork.
 Gather and Submit Required Documentation Upon receipt of the request for supporting documentation, each board compiles the requested data.
 School boards have at least three weeks to complete this process prior to the start of the fieldwork.

-Analyze Data and Submit to Database The review team analyzes the data provided by each board and adds the results to a sectorwide database to compare the results for each school board.
-Fieldwork Conduct Fieldwork with School Board The fieldwork is conducted for each school board according to the previously agreed upon review cycle.
-The time required for fieldwork ranges between five and 10 days, based on the size of the school board.
-Field Participate in Fieldwork Ministry staff support the review team in the performance of fieldwork, to ensure continuity and knowledge transfer of school board operations.
+Key Activity Description Analyze Data and The review team analyzes the data provided by each board and adds the results to a sector- Submit to Database wide database to compare the results for each school board.